istreamlabs/pebble/src/Components/Metric/Readme.md

 <Metric value={3.14159265359} precision={10} title={<>&pi;</>} />
 ```

-### Color Ranges
+### Color Rules

-Control the color of the value by specifying the starting point for a color.
+Control the color of the value by setting the `colorRules` prop to an object, where the object key is the range values, and the value for the key is one of the following: ["neutral", "warn", "danger", "success"].

+- The first value of the range (min) is inclusive
+- The second value of the range (max) is exclusive
+- The value is evaluated starting with first key
+- The value of key must be one of the following: ["neutral", "warn", "danger", "success"]

 ```js
 import Block from '../Block/Block';